Adam Morrison

 Adam John Morrison (born July 19, 1984) is an American former professional basketball player.
 Morrison played for three years at Gonzaga University and was considered to be one of the top college basketball players in 2005–06.
 He was a finalist for the Naismith and the Wooden Award.
 He was named Co-Player of the Year with Duke's JJ Redick by the United States Basketball Writers Association and won the 2006 Chevrolet Player of the Year award.
-He played for the NBA teams Charlotte Bobcats from 2006 to 2009 and L.A.
-Lakers in 2009–2010.
+He played for the Charlotte Bobcats from 2006 to 2009, and for the L.A.
+Lakers from 2009 to 2010, where he won two NBA Championships.

 Early life

 Morrison's father, John, worked as a basketball coach, and the family moved with his coaching career: Casper College in Casper, Wyoming, Dakota Wesleyan University in Mitchell, South Dakota, and Dawson Community College in Glendive, Montana.
 When Morrison was in the fourth grade, his father left coaching, and the family moved to Spokane, Washington.
 Adam became the Gonzaga men's team's ball boy.

 When he was in the eighth grade, he lost 30 pounds (14 kg), and while attending a basketball camp at Gonzaga during this time, he felt sick, later saying about his experience at the camp, "I think I made one shot the whole three days.
 I was sicker than a dog.
 I didn't want to play.
 I couldn't do anything."
 Shortly after this, Morrison was diagnosed with type 1 diabetes.
 He took his diagnosis surprisingly well; the second time a nurse came to administer insulin, he stopped her, telling her, "Since I'm going to be doing this the rest of my life, you might as well show me how to do it."
 However, his illness did not keep him from becoming a star at Mead Senior High School in Spokane.
 In his senior year he broke single-season and career scoring records in his high school conference, and led Mead to the finals of the state tournament.
 Despite playing in the final game with hypoglycemia so severe that he nearly had a seizure, he scored 37 points in a losing effort.
 It was Mead's only loss that season.
 Morrison was not heavily recruited out of high school.
 Dave Telep of scout.com admitted, "In one of the biggest misses of my career, we left him off the Top 100 list.
 We ranked him the No. 26 small forward.
 The goal is to never make a mistake of that magnitude again".